Breast Augmentation Surgery

 Before And After Breast Augmentation Surgery

 In 18 years of business, our infection rate for breast implants is zero while published rates are as high as 2%.
 Our rate of capsular contracture, a complication resulting in the development of internal scar tissue, requiring surgical revision is less than 1%.
 Published rates for capsular contracture are about 2%-20%.

 In the last two-and-a-half years over 96% of our breast augmentation patients have stopped needing any prescription pain medicine by the end of the second day.
 Additionally, nearly 50% stop by the end of the first day.
 Many patients use only Tylenol or Motrin after their procedure which has allowed them to plan their recovery over a long weekend.
 While every patient responds differently, and not every patient is a candidate for this approach, our method offers many advantages over more traditional approaches that require prolonged restrictions, recovery and pain.

 Breast Augmentation Recovery

-In addition to the risks associated with any medical procedure and anesthesia, there are risks related to a traditional breast augmentation.
+In addition to the risks associated with any medical procedure and anesthesia, there are risks related to traditional breast augmentation surgery.
 With the location of the surgery, the risks could involve loss of sensation in the breast or nipple area, but this is not common.
-The most common risks of breast augmentation include:
+The most common risks of breast augmentation surgery include:

 - Capsular contracture